insidewhy/the-party/README.markdown

 # Note on the source structure

 The transpiler is written in EcmaScript Harmony syntax itself in src.
-It maintains a copy of it's own transpiled code in the lib directory.
+It maintains a copy of its own transpiled code in the lib directory.

 ## Usage
     $ the-party -h